CRAFFT Screening Test: Definition, Usages, Questionnaire, Scoring and Interpretation, Advantage and Limitations.

 How do the CRAFFT score and breathalyzer result influence each other in assessing substance use?

 A positive CRAFFT score indicates an elevated risk of substance use problems.
-If the breathalyzer also detects alcohol, this reinforces the need for further assessment and potential treatment.
+If the breathalyzer also detects alcohol, this reinforces the need for further assessment and potential alcoholism treatment.
 Conversely, a negative breathalyzer despite a positive CRAFFT may suggest other drug use issues requiring intervention.

 Who should be screened with CRAFFT?